junxit/us-congress-code/title-16/chapter-1/sec-410ggg-1.md

   - **(3)** *Artifacts* The Secretary may acquire and provide for the curation of historic artifacts that relate to the park.
 - **(f)** *Donations* The Secretary may accept and use donations of funds, property, and services to carry out this subchapter.
 - **(g)** *General management plan*
-  - **(1)** *In general* Not later than 3 complete fiscal years after the date funds are made available, the Secretary shall prepare, in consultation with the City of Richmond, California, and transmit to the Committee on Resources of the House of Representatives and the Committee on Energy and Natural Resources of the Senate a general management plan for the park in accordance with the provisions of section 1a–7(b) of this title and other applicable law.
+  - **(1)** *In general* Not later than 3 complete fiscal years after the date funds are made available, the Secretary shall prepare, in consultation with the City of Richmond, California, and transmit to the Committee on Resources of the House of Representatives and the Committee on Energy and Natural Resources of the Senate a general management plan for the park in accordance with the provisions of section 100502 of title 54 and other applicable law.
   - **(2)** *Preservation of setting* The general management plan shall include a plan to preserve the historic setting of the Rosie the Riveter/World War II Home Front National Historical Park, which shall be jointly developed and approved by the City of Richmond.
   - **(3)** *Additional sites* The general management plan shall include a determination of whether there are additional representative sites in Richmond that should be added to the park or sites in the rest of the United States that relate to the industrial, governmental, and citizen efforts during World War II that should be linked to and interpreted at the park.
 Such determination shall consider any information or findings developed in the National Park Service study of the World War II Home Front under section 410ggg–2 of this title.